jeppeman/mockposable/README.md

     }

     dependencies {
-         classpath 'com.jeppeman.mockposable:mockposable-gradle:0.7'
+         classpath 'com.jeppeman.mockposable:mockposable-gradle:0.8'
     }
 }

 apply plugin: 'com.jeppeman.mockposable'

-// This is where you configure what libraries to integrate with mockposable {
+// This is where you configure what libraries to integrate with, and what version of the compose
+// compiler to use.
+mockposable {
     // You can add one or many, e.g:
     // plugins = ['mockk']